Azure/SQL-Migration-AzureSQL-PoC/AzureSQLDB/assessment/PowerShell/Assessment-SKU-AzureSQLDB-using-PS.md

 2. **Assessment at scale** using config file

-    You can also create a config file to use as a parameter to run assessment on SQL servers.The config file has the following structure:
+    You can also create a config file to use as a parameter to run assessment on SQL servers.
+The config file has the following structure:

     ```json
     {